-IP TAKE: The foundation maintains a low public profile and tends to prioritize regional and local Bay Area organizations.
+IP TAKE: The foundation lacks transparency and tends to prioritize regional and local Bay Area organizations.
 It does not accept unsolicited proposals.

 PROFILE: Son of Gap founders Don and Doris Fisher, Bill Fisher has served in various roles for Gap as well as managing partner of Manzanita Capital, a London based private equity firm.
 Bill and his wife Sakurako, a fellow Stanford graduate, conduct their philanthropy through the Sakana Foundation, which awarded around $2.7 million in a recent year.
 In another previous year, the foundation awarded more than $10 million in grants; however, a majority of that spending went to a donor advised fund.